programmer90000/fitness-logger/docs/screens.md

 ## `app/screens/view-goals`
 The `app/screen/view-goals` directory creates a screen which allows the user to view all of the goals he has set.

+## `app/screens/workout-history`
+The `app/screen/workout-history` directory creates a screen which allows the user to view all of the completed workouts